25 Long Term Goal Examples for Your Career & Personal Life

 Long-term goals are your vision for the future.
 They are your definition of success in life.

-It can be as practical as saving up money for your kid’s college fund.
-Or it can be as abstract and noble as leaving a lasting legacy for the future generations.
+A long-term goal can be as practical as saving up money for your kid’s college fund.
+Or it can be as abstract as leaving a lasting legacy for the future generations.
+Regardless of what you want from life, creating a series of long-term goals can help you get there.

-In this post, you’ll find 25 long-term goals examples for fitness & health, financial security, for learning, career, and personal ones.
+So if you're stuck with “what” you want to achieve, then check out the 25 long-term goals examples that we profile in this post.
+Here, you'll discover a wide range of objectives that include fitness & health, financial security, learning, career, and personal development goals.
 We hope that you can draw inspiration from these examples to help you shape a better future.

 What You Will Learn